Llanarth, Monmouthshire

 Llanarth is a privately owned estate village and community within a conservation area in the Welsh county of Monmouthshire.
-Llanarth is roughly 6 mi east of Abergavenny and 4 mi west of Raglan. the community includes Llanvapley and Bettws Newydd.
+Llanarth is roughly 6 mi east of Abergavenny and 4 mi west of Raglan.

 History

 One of the earliest mentions of the village is in the Book of Llandaff, written in 1125 CE, where it is rendered with the spelling "Llangarth".
 The village's name translates as either "church on the ridge of the hill” or possibly “church with a garth (yard)”.
 Both attest to the presence of a chapel with resident priest (Llan).

 Settlement within the area potentially dates back to the 6th century CE.
 The Book of Llandaff states that the king of Gwent - Iddon son of Ynyr Gwent, gave his mansion of "Llangarth" to Teilo, who was the Bishop of Llandaff between 512 and 566.
 In 880 a Bishop by the name of Nudd was resident within Llanarth.

 The Church of St Teilo in the village stands on the foundation of an older, previous church.
 In 1891 this church was restored, and for over a century catered to Anglican worshippers.
 Just over a century later, in 2013, the church was declared redundant, owing to the unsustainable cost of necessary repairs.

 The Llanarth estate and its forestry are notable for their numerous coast redwood and giant redwood conifer specimens, which were likely planted in the 19th century following sapling transportation from California.